JohnKearney1/PassivBot-Configurations/README.md

 If you would like to contribute to this repository, submit a [pull request](https://github.com/JohnKearney1/PassivBot-Configurations/pulls) with your data!

 Don't have GitHub?
 Join the [Discord Server](https://discord.gg/QAF2H2UmzZ) and message @JohnKearney with requests!

+By contributing to this repository, you agree to the same [license](https://github.com/JohnKearney1/PassivBot-Configurations/blob/master/LICENSE) that governs Passivbot.